Posted in Blogging Marin on Monday, December 5, 2016 by MCVB Staff

 If you’ve never seen The Nutcracker during the holidays, stop what you’re doing and buy tickets to this enchanting event.

-Follow Clara though a world of wonder decorated in fanciful Victorian costume, and delight in the familiar melodies of Tchaikovsky’s most memorable work.
+Follow Clara through a world of wonder decorated in fanciful Victorian costume, and delight in the familiar melodies of Tchaikovsky’s most memorable work.

 Enjoy photo opportunities with the cast in costume before and after the show.
 Don’t wait to scoop up tickets.
 The Marin Ballet performs this December for one weekend only (Dec.
 10 and 11) at the Marin Center in San Rafael.